Cemeteries and Mass Graves

 OPINION | HUMAN RIGHTS | CHRISTIAN-JEWISH ISSUES | CEMETERIES & MASS GRAVES | OLD VILNA JEWISH CEMETERY AT PIRAMÓNT | OPPOSITION TO CONVENTION CENTER

 Is this what “Jewish cemetery restoration in Holocaust-stricken Europe” looks like?
 For details of the results here of new builds and refurbishments on Jewish cemeteries, click on the image.
-As the buildings on the cemetery were going up, there was a long parade of government (and builders’) assurances that the dignity of the cemetery would not be violated there.
+As the buildings on the cemetery were going up, there was a long parade of government (and builders’) assurances that the dignity of the cemetery would never be violated there.
 Photo by William Pahl for DefendingHistory.com

 by Dovid Katz